jschappet/magic_map_project/Organizations/The Center for Consciousness Studies (Arizona).md

 - **"How to Change Your Mind"** by Michael Pollan
 #TOBE_REVIEWED
 - **"The Feeling of Being Watched: A Memoir"** by Alia Volz
+#TOBE_REVIEWED
+- **"The Mind's I: Fantasies and Reflections on Self and Soul"** by Douglas Hofstadter and Daniel C. Dennett

 ### Websites
 - [The Center for Consciousness Studies](http://www.consciousness.arizona.edu)